What did you study?

 There are lot of different paths that you can follow once you’ve trained as a Quantity Surveyor.
 Some that come to mind include; Estimating, Cost Planning, Bank Funding, Project Management, Dispute Resolution, Client Representation, Property Development, Insurance Assessment, Contract Administration, Asset Management, and Property Taxation.
 John Mitchell is a Quantity Surveyor, so apparently you can even be the All Black coach, albeit an unsuccessful one.

 What skills, training, education or past experiences helped you secure your job?

-What advice do you have for anyone wanting to work in the accounting sector/industry?
+What advice do you have for anyone wanting to work as a Quantity Surveyor?

 If you want to be a Quantity Surveyor then you will need to study at some point, but you might not need to straight away.
 If you’re a bit unsure then see if can get some work experience in a company near you.
 Everyone knows someone in the property industry so use the contacts that you already have to get introduced somewhere.